 Cauliflower Gnocchi is a great gluten-free pasta alternative!
 Tender and chewy but lighter than traditional gnocchi.
 And there are many ways to enjoy cauliflower gnocchi!

 In this recipe, I combined the cauliflower gnocchi with brown rice penne pasta and a quick, homemade pesto, and sun-dried tomatoes.
 Simple and delicious!

 Cauliflower Gnocchi and Penne Pasta Pesto

 My parents are visiting right now.
-And last night I asked my family if they wanted ‘pesto and penne pasta’ or ‘pesto and cauliflower gnocchi’.
-Because we couldn’t come to a consensus, the most diplomatic solution was to use both!
-That’s how the Cauliflower Gnocchi and Penne!
+And last night, I asked my family if they wanted 'pesto and penne pasta' or 'pesto and cauliflower gnocchi.'
+Because we couldn't come to a consensus, the most diplomatic solution was to use both!
+So that's how the Cauliflower Gnocchi and Penne!

-It’s what we now refer to as Cauliflower Gnocchi and Penne Pasta Pesto (Ok, the name is lame, but the dish is delish!).
+We now refer to it as Cauliflower Gnocchi and Penne Pasta Pesto (Ok, the name is lame, but the dish is delicious!).

 After dinner, my dad asked for the recipe.
-Since you loved it so much, Dad, the Cauliflower Gnocchi and Penne Pasta Pesto are for you.
+Since you loved it so much, this recipe is for you.